Why Google Analytics for your website?

 Analytics is an easy yet powerful method to analyze the traffic visiting your website.
 If you have a website or blog, you certainly want to know your websites’ traffic pattern.
 Through Google Analytics you can know:

-How much traffic visits your website daily, along with the unique number of visitors and the page views.
+How much traffic visits your website daily, along with the unique number of visitors and page views.
 You can see how much time the visitors stay on your website, what is the percentage of new visits also the bounce rate.
 You can look through high average time, high visits and low bounce rates how much growth your website is witnessing.

 Geographical Location of Traffic